Best New Jersey Car Accident Lawyers

 A: Do nothing.
 Direct that individual to speak with your attorney and let your attorney know that you have been contacted and who contacted you.
 Do not become a victim of an insurance company’s attempt to coerce you into giving a statement that can be used against you.

-Q: If I decide to sue, how do I pay for my New Jersey attorney?
+Q: If I decide to sue, how do I pay for my New Jersey car accident attorney?

 A: Almost every attorney in New Jersey will accept the case on a “contingency fee” basis.
 Under a contingency fee arrangement, an attorney will not be paid unless you recover damages, either by a settlement or jury verdict.
 If you recover nothing, you are not responsible to pay the attorney.
 If there is a recovery, the New Jersey attorney will take a specified percentage of the recovery as a fee and will be reimbursed off the top for any expenses advanced for the litigation.
 The client is responsible for the payment of all outstanding medical bills and liens regardless of whether there is a recovery.

-If you or a loved one has been the victim of a serious motor vehicle accident, please contact Mazie Slater Katz & Freeman and we will contact you within twenty-four (24) hours to discuss your car accident case.
+If you or a loved one has been the victim of a serious motor vehicle accident, please contact Mazie Slater Katz & Freeman and we will contact you within twenty-four (24) hours to discuss your car accident case and potentially have you work with one of our New Jersey car accident attorneys.

 These questions and answers should not be relied on, are not intended to constitute legal advice, and are for informational purposes only.